Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 **So what?
 My website is slower, does this make a difference?**

 That depends on your goals.
-This very blog should load in around a second while the same content produced by a CMS in a standard setup would easily take 5s or more.
+This blog should load in around a second or two, depending on your location.
+The same content produced by a CMS in a standard setup would easily take 5s or more.
 Studies show that website visitors recognize the increase of speed by 0.1s clearly and will return more often to the faster websites then to the slower.
 Clever specialists can get the CMS through optimizations, minizations and setups to a speed closer to a static HTML page, but it requires big efforts and still will be slower.
 You can compare this basic dilema with two neighbors at Halloween who want to give out candy as fast as possible.
 One is standing right behind the door with candy in its hand waiting, while the other have to grab it from the kitchen first.
 Who will win?

 ###Conclusion